LupCode/node-lup-express-ws/README.md

-# node-next-express-ws
+# lup-express-ws
-Use WebSockets with Express while being compatible with Next.js
+Node module that provides WebSocket server functionality for express while being compatible with other websocket servers like webpack-hot-client or next.js

+## Credits
+This module is inspired by the [express-ws](https://github.com/HenningM/express-ws) module!